zivlakmilos/magicbook/README.md

 </html>
 ```

-By using different files for each format, you can have a book that look very different across formats.
+By using different files for each format, you can have a book that looks very different across formats.
 To share styles between the formats, you can use SCSS `@import`.

  It is also possible to control where these stylesheets are stored.
 You can specify a custom destination folder by using the `destination` property.
 It defaults to `/assets`.